| October 8, 2001 Significant Changes to Immigration Proposed as Part of "Anti-Terrorism"

 the Visa Waiver Program and to require the use of biometric technology within

+a tamper-proof visa.
 Some government officials are discussing changes to the student visa

 programs, such as F, J and M visas.
 Changes discussed include changing the